Stimulating… extraordinary… performance…

 Updated 26 July 2023

 hÅb is a Manchester-based producer, developer, and strategic advocate of Live Art, contemporary performance, and sited work in the North of England.

-greenroom’s key partner for over a decade, hÅb aims to maintain its legacy, working in collaboration with a range of venues to produce showing opportunities, platforms and artist development projects like Emergency, Turn, Hazard and Works Ahead.
+greenroom’s key partner for over a decade, hÅb aims to maintain its legacy — working in collaboration with a range of partners to produce showing opportunities, platforms, and artist development projects including: Divergency, Domestic, Emergency, Haphazard, Turn, and Works Ahead.

-From emergency, an annual micro-festival for new work, now in its 14th year, which presents up to 40 short pieces in a day each September/October and its Merseyside sibling, ‘poolside emergency; through Works Ahead, a series of small commissions for new work — hÅb aims to provide a joined-up series of opportunities for emerging new work and artists in contemporary performance and live art.
-We also co-produce the Turn micro-festival for north west dance and dance makers and the ensuing Turn Prize.
+From Emergency, our annual micro-festival for new live work presenting 20 to 30 short works in a day each autumn with Contact; through to Works Ahead, a series of small commissions for new work — hÅb aims to provide a joined-up set of opportunities for emerging new work and artists in Live Art, contemporary performance, and sited work.
+Please see our News page for latest information.